lanahajyahia/encryptionLibraryApp/README.md

 An encryption/decryption library for Text and ImageView.<br>
 A ImageView will be converted to bitmap and bitmap to base64 string and then encrypted as a string<br>
+in this library you can also encrypt/decrypt asynchronously.

 ## Setup
 Step 1.
 Add it in your root build.gradle at the end of repositories: